 Our operation and maintenance team is responsible for directing, coordinating and monitoring the daily operation of our data center facilities.
 The engineers in our operation and maintenance team are deployed on-site in our data centers.
 To ensure that our services satisfy or exceed industry standards and the specifications set out in service level agreements with our clients, we have developed robust operating procedures, protocols and standards with respect to daily operations, maintenance, troubleshooting, backup and disaster recovery.
 Our operation and maintenance team can respond to client requests and inquiries immediately.
 Our 24/365 readiness supports the high reliability and resiliency of our data center services.
 Leveraging our outstanding design and operation capabilities, we have achieved better energy efficiency compared with our peers.
-In 2019, we achieved an average annual PUE for our data centers in service of 1.21, approximately 27.5% lower than the global industry average annual PUE of 1.17 in 2019, approximately 22.5% lower than the global industry average annual PUE of 1.51, according to Uptime Institute.
+In 2019, we achieved an average annual PUE for our data centers in service of 1.21, approximately 27.5% lower than the global industry average annual PUE of 1.67, according to Uptime Institute.
+With respect to our hyperscale data centers in service, we achieved an average annual PUE of 1.17 in 2019, approximately 22.5% lower than the global industry average annual PUE of 1.51, according to Uptime Institute.